jbuncle/php-autosemver/src/README.md

 # PHP Automatic Semantic Versioning Detector

+Automatically determine next version using semver (Semantic Versioning) rules - because CI should be automated and semver is great for actually managing dependencies.

+I created this tool because I wanted to fully automate my build process, without having to trust myself to firstly remember to tag changes, and secondly to actually tag them correctly.

 *Still in development*

 Compare two file paths or Git revisions to see whether the changes are considered